 8. How Can I Keep the Bugs off My Home in the First Place?

-A residual insecticide can be sprayed on the exterior walls of the home where the bugs are found.
+A residual insecticide can be sprayed on the exterior walls of the home where you find the bugs.
 This is most effective in the spring or fall when the boxelder bugs are just beginning to emerge (spring) or shelter (fall).
-The residual will help to deter the bugs from landing, it will not remain effective once cold weather sets in.
+The residual will help to deter the bugs from landing, but it will not remain effective once cold weather sets in.
 For do-it-yourselfers, there are retail products labeled for boxelder bug control.
-Be sure to purchase and use only products that are specifically labeled for this pest, read and follow all label directions, and use safety equipment.
+Be sure to purchase and use only products that are specifically labeled for this pest.
+Read and follow all label directions and use safety equipment.

 9. Are There Any Non-Toxic Methods of Boxelder Bug Control?